All Episodes

 And they can't help themselves.

-Because there is going to be another one, my guess is.
+And also setting a marker for the next nomination because there is going to be another one, my guess is.

 Yes, thank you.

-I have this from the archives of the Rush Limbaugh website.
+And speaking, my good friends of staged media events, I have this from the archives of the Rush Limbaugh website.

 Never forget this.

-It has nothing to do with the story, though.
+That has nothing to do with the story, though.

 Story goes on to publish this quote.

-The administration promised America several million jobs over the course of the next months, and I immediately said that those predictions have fall short based on the promises they made with respect to the tax cut, which was supposed to give a million jobs.
+The administration promised America several million jobs over the course of the next months, and I immediately said that those predictions would fall short based on the promises they made with respect to the tax cut, which was supposed to give a million jobs.

-It cost a million, and the next tax cut was supposed to produce a million jobs and it lost a million.
+And the next tax cut was supposed to produce a million jobs and it lost a million.

 The Globe writes that this is what Kerry told reporters, but that's not how it happened.

-They don't know what they're talking about in their own economic policy, Kerry said of the Bush team, today it's one thing, tomorrow it's the next.
+They don't know what they're talking about in their own economic policy, Kerry said of the Bush team.

 So they used take two.